Mjz86/C_colon/mcc.md

 - `std::(l/b/L/E) (m/u/s)intN_t`:
  two's compliment integral type.
- N goes from 1 ( fractional alignment, with math similar to c bit feilds), 2, 4, 8 ( byte aligned), 16,....up to at least 1024 ( the 11 power of 2 starting feom the 0th power) , while unnecessary, its better to have reliable defaults, especially because modorn cpus have massive registers.
+ N goes from 1 ( fractional alignment, with math similar to c bit fields), 2, 4, 8 ( byte aligned), 16,....up to at least 1024 ( the 11 power of 2 starting feom the 0th power) , while unnecessary, its better to have reliable defaults, especially because modorn cpus have massive registers.

- however if N is not a power of two, N must be between 1 and 64 with its bit alignment being the prime factor of powers of 2. and its unsafe(obscure-math),obviously no one expects a 1 bit int to only have 0 and -1 ( except if they saw c bit feild ...).
+ however if N is not a power of two, N must be between 1 and 64 with its bit alignment being the prime factor of powers of 2. and its unsafe(obscure-math),obviously no one expects a 1 bit int to only have 0 and -1 ( except if they saw c bit field ...).

 note that by using qualiexpr tricks and the std bounded integral types, one can have a fundamental type that the compiler known its a violation if it goes outside of its range. these might be useful to help the compiler in optimizations of math, and maybe layout .